All right, change batteries and let's see if that helps.

 You have all the power.

-So you people are entitled to hate you, and people are entitled to offend you because you offend them and hurt them by being bigger and more powerful than they are.
+So people are entitled to hate you, and people are entitled to offend you because you offend them and hurt them by being bigger and more powerful than they are.

-And that sadly is the exact answer to your question.
+And that, sadly, is the exact answer to your question.

 Why is burning the American flag not hate speech?